clojure-finance/clojask/docs/clojask.extensions.md

 #### API Foundation

-When defining a clojask.classes.DataFrame.DataFrame using `dataframe` function, you can specify the option `:melt`, which should be a function that will be applied to each resultant row vector in the end.
+`compute` accepts the option `:melt`, which should be a function that will be applied to each resultant row vector in the end.
 The default is vector, which will not affect the results.
 However, if `:melt` is set to

 ```clojure
 (fn [x]